zoogie/old-browserhax-XL/README.md

 ## Intro

 Old-browserhax-XL is another primary userland exploit for the old3ds browser, Spider.
-It's the successor to [old-browserhax](https://github.com/zoogie/old-browserhax), which was murdured by firmware 11.14.
+It's the successor to [old-browserhax](https://github.com/zoogie/old-browserhax), which was murdered by firmware 11.14.
 RIP.

 ## What's needed